Beyond Perfect: Bodies, Barbie, and Boardrooms

 We spend the first few months of our lives meeting our bodies — exploring and pushing them.
 Slowly, we understand that through them, we can feel pain, relief, fear, and joy.
 By the second year, we become conscious of our bodies.
 We look at ourselves in the mirror.
 We see our expressions mirrored in the faces of parents and caregivers.
 If we are lucky, for the most part, what we see reflected there is love.

-We are no longer surprised to see young kids tap books to “turn” a page nor strike a (sometimes provocative and often hyperbolic) pose as soon as they realize they are being photographed.
-Immediately, they ask to see themselves in the selfie or picture and demand do overs.
+We are no longer surprised to see young kids tap books to “turn” a page, nor strike a pose as soon as they realize they are being photographed.
+Immediately, they ask to see themselves in the selfie or picture and demand do-overs.

-A few years later they do they their own do overs, and edit and filter photos until they are “just so” — a version of themselves they find acceptable or that is at least transmittable to friends and social media.
-Contrast with prior generations who might have had to wait days or weeks to get the photographic prints.
+A few years later, they redo their own versions, editing and filtering photos until they are “just so” — a version of themselves they find acceptable or that is at least presentable to friends and social media.
+Prior generations had to wait days or weeks to get the photographic prints.

 Children growing up today become conscious of their own physical presentations much earlier as they are the object of visual adoration and objectivization.
 They get exposed to a carousel of bodies when they get their first phone, creating unnecessary cross-comparisons.
 Indeed, about 75% of children have a smartphone by the time they are 12, and nearly all of them by the time they are 15.